Four Fridays of Fun-damental Financial Literacy

 3) Introduce DIMS (Does It Make Sense?)
 Scores as a way to avoid future buyer’s remorse.
 Our digital worksheets impose just enough structure (…it costs how much?) and remove just enough emotion (there’s no fear of missing out when you realize you won’t actually wear the orange pants that often…) to easily but effectively guide children to only ask for items or experiences they will really use and/or appreciate.

-4) Practice calculating a DIMS Score by pressing the Get Started button at giftingsense.org.
+4) Practice calculating a DIMS Score by pressing the GET YOUR DIMS SCORE button at gsdevibd.wpengine.com.
 Uploading an image of a potential purchase really adds to the finished product (a shareable pdf summary of all the math and thinking a child has completed) but can be mildly problematic for younger children, or with older computers, so getting your first try out of the way sets the path for Week Two.

 5) Distribute the Gifting Sense Glossary.
 You know what Sales Tax and Warranties are – but do your kids?
 Download our glossary to ensure that everyone understands the basic components of wise spending.